renaissance-publishing/renaissance/content/chapters/21-races.md

       - Their views on the Commonwealth and their place within it are complex.
-Though they take pride in being members of an ascendant and prosperous people, they also remember how they came to be members in it—the most traditional among their numbers claim that they were conquered, and that they still bear the shame of it.
+Though they take pride in being members of an ascendant and prosperous people, they also remember how they came to be members in it — the most traditional among their numbers claim that they were conquered, and that they still bear the shame of it.
       - Honor continues to be highly valued in Orcish society.
 Though